Common name: Shilajit

 Characteristics: Shilajit is a substance that resembles tar that in hot weather conditions oozes out of cracks in the rocks of mountains (Winston, 2007).
 There are 4 types, classed by colour: red, yellow, bluish-grey, and black or brown.
 It is the black or brown shilajit that is used as a medicine.

 Current applications: It may be combined with ashwagandha or used alone for virility (Winston, 2007).
 Shilajit may have a role in regulating cholesterol and blood sugar.
 In David Winston’s practice a combination of triphala, gymnema, and shilajit has been found to effective for treating insulin resistant diabetes, high cholesterol, and obesity.
 It may be also useful in cases of arthritis and joint pain.
-The potential applications of shilajit, like many adaptogenic tonic herbs, are widespread.
+The potential applications of shilajit, like many Ayurvedic rasayana herbs, are many in number.

-Safety: Quality is an issue and good quality shilajit must be obtained, it must be processed in the proper way.
+Safety: High, but quality is an issue and good quality shilajit must be obtained, it must be processed in the proper way.
 Unprocessed shilajit may be contaiminated with toxic fungi.
 Avoid use in people with gout, gouty arthritis, or uric acid calculi, as it contains uric acid in high amounts.
 Avoid use in pregnant and breast feeding women due to lack of data.
-Otherwise, shilajit is a safe substance.

 Dosage: See directions on packaging.